mozilla/mozilla_ci_tools/docs/project_definition.rst

 * Create test framework to test the various CI data sources or mock them

 The remainder of this document will describe our roadmap and potentical use cases.
-In order to understand better the data sources we use visit :doc:`data_sources`.